Sabah: Sports

 North Borneo sent its own teams to participate in the 1956 Summer Olympic Games, 1958 and 1962 British Empire and Commonwealth Games, as well on the 1962 Asian Games before its athletes started representing Malaysia after 1963.
 To produce more athletes and to improve and raise the standard of sports in the state after Sabah became part of Malaysia, the Sabah State Sports Council was established in 1972.
 In addition, the Sabah Sports and Cultural Board Sports was created on 1 September 1976 before being frozen in December 1978 for more than two years until 1 January 1981 due to specific reasons.
 On 31 December 1996, the board been split into Sport Authority of Sabah and Sabah Cultural Board with a new board been established as the Sabah Sports Board that was maintained until present.
-Sabah became the host of SUKMA Games in 2002 and had recently been crowned overall champions of the 2022 Para SUKMA Games.
-The state also sending its teams to represent Malaysia at the Southeast Asian Games.
-Beside focusing to main sports, Sabah also features 11 traditional sports.
+Sabah became the host of SUKMA Games in 2002 and was crowned overall champions of the 2022 Para SUKMA Games.
+The state also sends athletes to participate in the Borneo Games, with some of them representing Malaysia at several international sporting events such as the SEA Games, Asian Games, Commonwealth Games and the Olympic Games.
+Since 2003, the State Sports Council organises the Sabah Games (SAGA), a biennial state-level multi-sport event aimed at scouting young sports talent to represent the State at national sporting events.
+From an inter-zone event, the Games evolved into an inter-district event in 2009, with each of Sabah's districts rotate among themselves as host.
+Sabah features various international sporting events, such as the annual Borneo International Marathon and Mount Kinabalu International Climbathon.
+Besides focusing on main sports, Sabah also features eleven traditional sports.